+ + +

 Some Catholics in both political parties are deeply troubled by these issues.
 But too many Catholics just don’t really care.
 That’s the truth of it.
 If they cared, our political environment would be different.
 If 65 million Catholics really cared about their faith and cared about what it teaches, neither political party could ignore what we believe about justice for the poor, or the homeless, or immigrants, or the unborn child.
 If 65 million American Catholics really understood their faith, we wouldn’t need to waste each other’s time arguing about whether the legalized killing of an unborn child is somehow ‘balanced out’ or excused by three other good social policies ...

 We went in the space of one week from “Laetare Sunday” as a respite of rejoicing during the Great Fast, to “Judica Sunday” a call for the verdict of a Just Judge.
 Have the sins of a nation come to visit her inhabitants?
-How would her children respond?
+Other than quibbling on Facebook as to which issues are more important than others (with nary a thought as to how one reaches those conclusions), how would her children respond?

 “Judge me, O God ...”